telliott99/MyUnix/unix-advanced1.rst

 but that's getting ahead of ourselves.

 On to our example.
-We want to construct two files with a little difference, e.g.
+We want to construct two files with a small difference, e.g.

 .. sourcecode:: bash